 Countrywide Austral ("Publisher") advises that the contents of this publication are offered solely for background information purposes.
 The publication has been formulated in good faith and the Publisher believes the contents of the publication to be accurate.
 However, the Publisher cannot guarantee and assumes no legal liability or responsibility for the accuracy, currency or completeness of the information or that the information contained in the publication is suitable for each individual reader's needs.
 Accordingly, the contents do not amount to a recommendation (either expressly or by implication) and is not intended to be used as professional medical or other advice.
 The contents of this publication should not be relied upon in lieu of specific and independent professional advice.

-The Publisher takes no responsibility for information provided by third parties whose contact details or website address is provided in the publication.

-The Publisher disclaims all responsibility for any loss, damage or injury of any type which may be incurred by any reader using or relying upon the information contained in the publication, whether or not that loss, damage or injury is caused by any fault, negligence, misrepresentation, omission or breach of duty on the part of the Publisher, its directors, employees, representatives, agents or contractors.
+The Publisher takes no responsibility for any loss, damage or injury of any type which may be incurred by any reader using or relying upon the information contained in the publication, whether or not that loss, damage or injury is caused by any fault, negligence, misrepresentation, omission or breach of duty on the publisher, interval to the Publisher.